BeMacized/ShiraKamiSRS/README.md

   Easily back up your progress, or move your data to a different instance.
 - :iphone: Mobile friendly interface<br>
   Do your reviews on the go!
+- :waning_crescent_moon: Built-in dark mode<br>
+  Join us on the dark side.
+We have kitties!

 ### Built With